jonwang1026/macOS-strix-B450i/README.md

     -You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports (you can also youtube this, it will be a lot easier to visually see what they're doing)

     -I am using a 5000 series card, so I have adpg=pikera in my BootArgs.
-If are using last gen cards take this out.
+If you are using last gen cards take this out.

     SMBIOS guide
     https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#misc